mesosphere/dcos-docs-site/pages/1.13/security/ent/sso/setup-openid/index.md

 11. Click **Submit**.

-12. You should now see your new IdP listed in the DC/OS web interface.
+12. You should now see your new IdP listed in the DC/OS UI.

 ## Verifying the IdP